AMID Logo E-BAY Logo

 Shipping from the USA to BANGLADESH: Exports of second-hand capital machinery to Bangladesh may require an Inspection Certificate for Customs clearance.

-Shipping from the USA to BRAZIL: Shipping freight from the USA to Brazil requires NCM number and CNPJ:
+Shipping from the USA to BRAZIL: Shipping freight from the USA to Brazil requires an NCM number and CNPJ:

 Shipping from the USA to CAMEROON: Programme d’Evaluation de la Conformité Avant Embarquement (PECAE) for Exports to Cameroon.